zilkipradita/ChatApp/README.md

 * And Host it online

+  Please visit this url to test it online https://chatapp-i33f.onrender.com/

 **And also i worked on the plus point, such as :**

 * Implement unit tests